ovh/docs/pages/platform/kubernetes-k8s/monitoring-gpu-application/guide.en-gb.md

 If you followed the [Deploying a GPU application on OVHcloud Managed Kubernetes](../deploying-gpu-application) tutorial, you should see metrics like in our example.

-You can click on `instance` drop down menu in order to visualize GPU metrics for another Node for example:
+You can click on `instance`{.action} drop down menu in order to visualize GPU metrics for another Node for example:

 ![Grafana NVIDIA DCGM Exporter Dashboard other node](images/grafana-dcgm-exporter-dashboard-2.png)